bestselfapp/serverless-notification-scheduler/README.md

 # Serverless Notification Scheduler

 A lightweight, cost-effective solution for scheduling and sending SMS, mobile push notifications, and emails via AWS.
 It leverages Twilio as the backend service for sending SMS messages and AWS SES for email.
 Simply post a JSON request to an SNS topic, and let the service handle the rest.
 It's perfect for both immediate and recurring messages, easily configured through a single idempotent JSON request.
 The system supports dynamic, custom text for recurring messages via callback URLs, allowing for real-time content updates.
-Built entirely on serverless AWS components like SNS, EventBridge, Lambda, and S3, it's not just efficient but also incredibly economical.  **Your AWS bill for using this service, even at some scale should be approximately $0.05 per month, lol.**  Costs for Twilio SMS are another story.
+Built entirely on serverless AWS components like SNS, EventBridge, Lambda, and S3, it's not just efficient but also incredibly economical.  **Your AWS bill for running the infrastructure for this service, even at some scale should be approximately $0.05 per month, lol.**  Costs for Twilio SMS are another story, oh and emails cost some money to send too.

 There are 3 microservices within this repo which make up this service, which are [described below](#understanding-the-microservices).